CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Member private keys SHOULD be protected with appropriate measures, such as operating system security mechanisms or hardware tokens.
 3. **Key Rotation:**
   - Organisations SHOULD establish a regular schedule for rotating their keys.
-  - Key rotation SHOULD be performed by generating a new key pair and updating the VeraId TXT record.
+  - Key rotation SHOULD be performed by generating a new key pair and updating the DomainAuth TXT record.
   - During key rotation, organisations SHOULD maintain both the old and new keys in DNS for a transition period, allowing for graceful migration.
   - Member certificates issued under the old key remain valid until their expiration but SHOULD be renewed under the new key when practical.
 4. **Key Compromise:**